 In 1997, R006 gave birth to her first pup along the Kalaupapa Peninsula, located on the north coast of Moloka‘i.
-This pup was only the second known to be born on Moloka‘i and the first known to be born at Kalaupapa.
+This pup was the second recorded pup to be born on Moloka‘i and the first recorded born at Kalaupapa.
 Local residents nicknamed R006 "Mama Eve," a moniker that showed remarkable foresight considering R006's eventual legacy.

 From 1866 to 1969, over 8,000 patients disclaimer external link afflicted with Hansen's disease lived a life of forced quarantine at Kalaupapa.
 In 1980, Kalaupapa Peninsula became a National Historical Park.
 A few now-cured patients still voluntarily reside at Kalaupapa, and the population there today is just under 100 people, which includes former patients, volunteers, and government employees.

 While Hansen's disease patients were forced to live at Kalaupapa, monk seals have freely chosen this location to give birth and rear their pups.
 Since Mama Eve's first pup in 1997, 100 more pups were born along the beaches of Kalaupapa.
 Long-time residents of Kalaupapa said they had not seen a seal pup prior to 1997 and had not seen any seals on the beaches prior to the 1990s.